Firefighter: History

 ancient Egypt.
 Likewise, fire fighters of the Roman Republic existed solely as privately organized and funded groups that operated more similarly to a business than a public service; however, during the Principate period, Augustus revolutionized firefighting by calling for the creation of a fire guard that was trained, paid, and equipped by the state, thereby commissioning the first truly public and professional firefighting service.
-Known as the Vigiles, they were organised into cohorts, serving as a night watch and city police force.
+Known as the Vigiles, they were organised into cohorts, serving as a night watch and city police force in addition to their firefighting duties.

 The earliest American fire departments were volunteers, including the volunteer fire company in New Amsterdam, now known as New York.
 Fire companies were composed of citizens who volunteered their time to help protect the community.
 As time progressed and new towns were established throughout the region, there was a sharp increase in the number of volunteer departments.

 In 1853, the first career fire department in the United States was established in Cincinnati, Ohio, followed four years later by St. Louis Fire Department.
 Large cities began establishing paid, full-time staff in order to try to facilitate greater call volume.

 City fire departments draw their funding directly from city taxes and share the same budget as other public works like the police department and trash services.
 The primary difference between municipality departments and city departments is the funding source.
 Municipal fire departments do not share their budget with any other service and are considered to be private entities within a jurisdiction.
 This means that they have their own taxes that feed into their budgeting needs.
 City fire departments report to the mayor, whereas municipal departments are accountable to elected board officials who help maintain and run the department along with the chief officer staff.

 Fundraisers

 Funds for firefighting equipment may be raised by the firefighters themselves, especially in the case of volunteer organizations.
 Events such as pancake breakfasts and chili feeds are common in the United States.
-Social events are used to raise money include dances, fairs, and car washes.
+Social events are used to raise money and include dances, fairs, and car washes.